Telenav/lexakai/README.md

 ### Summary <a name = "summary"></a>

+“The palest ink is better than the best memory.”

+&nbsp; &nbsp; &nbsp; &nbsp; — *Chinese proverb*

 *Lexakai* - from lexis (greek for 'word') and kai (hawaiian for 'ocean').

-Creates documentation indexes and UML diagrams from the source code of each maven or gradle project discovered recursively from the root folder(s) given as argument(s).
+Lexakai creates documentation indexes and UML diagrams from the source code of each maven or gradle project discovered recursively from the root folder(s) given as argument(s).

 <img src="https://www.kivakit.org/images/horizontal-line-128.png" srcset="https://www.kivakit.org/images/horizontal-line-128-2x.png 2x"/>